CenturySturgeon/ExpenseTracker/README.md

 ## Security Notes

 1. **User Authentication:** Only chat IDs listed in the `chatMap` property are authorized to use the bot.
 All other requests are rejected.
+  - The `chatMap` dict's purpose is to eventually allow groups of users to write expenses with the bot (for businesses or households).
+    - To be done...

 2. **Secret Token Validation:** The webhook URL includes a `token` query parameter.
 The `authenticate()` function validates this token on each incoming request, ensuring the request originated from your configured endpoint.
+You can set this value to any random string, just don't use special characters that might break the request (ask an LLM of your choice about this).

 3. **Duplicate Update Prevention:** The bot stores the last processed Telegram `update_id` in script properties.
 Duplicate or replayed updates are silently ignored to prevent double-logging.

 4. **Separate Read/Write Sheets:** Use different spreadsheet IDs for `edit_sheet` and `read_only_sheet` to limit write access.
-Share only the read-only copy with others.
+Share only the read-only copy with the bot account (the bot account is the one running the App scripts web app).

 5. **Debug Mode:** Keep `debugMode` set to `"false"` in production.
-Debug mode logs all incoming requests to the LOGS sheet, which may contain sensitive information.
+Debug mode logs all incoming requests to the LOGS sheet, which may contain sensitive information and will eventually fill your sheet with garbage -> only use it to figure out where the App script's failing.

 ## Troubleshooting